-For those who are looking to lay down roots in Thailand – particularly with children – the issue of schooling inevitably arises.
-Many parents, with bilingual and dual citizenship children, often look to educational options that allow their children to receive a level of education similar to what they would receive in the west.
-Depending on the school, dual citizenship can offer parents and students a range of advantages when it comes to enrollment and fees, which we will outline below.
+For those who are looking to lay down roots in Thailand – particularly with children – the issue of international schools inevitably arises.
+Many parents with bilingual and dual citizenship children often look to educational options that allow their children to receive a level of education similar to what they would receive in the west.

 What is an International School?

 There are over 150 institutions registered with the Thai Ministry of Education (MOE) as ‘international schools’.
 For this article, were are focusing on those schools that have elementary and secondary schools and are based in and around Bangkok.
 A complete list of accredited schools in Thailand is available at International Schools Association of Thailand (ISAT) website.

 According to official guidelines, an international school requires a minimum threshold of non-Thai citizens to be enrolled, however this has been difficult to enforce.
 As such there are many schools which brand themselves as ‘international’ and who’s curriculum is taught in (mainly) English with foreign teachers but with few or no expatriate children attending.